ammar-tanwar/bloglearnbay/posts/is-your-data-scientist-salary-competitive-cross-check-with-the-latest-trends.md

      Data Scientist career potential and Salary, So how much can a data scientist earn?, 1.
 Location (India-based), 2.
 Experience, 3.
 Company, 4.
 Skills, 5.
 Job Role, Data Engineers, Data Analyst, Education
    ]
 ---
-<span style="color:blue; font-weight:bold; font-size:28px"> Find out the 2023 trends of data scientist salaries in India.
+<span style=" font-weight:bold; font-size:28px"> Find out the 2023 trends of data scientist salaries in India.
 While scopes are there why settle for less!! </span>

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/isd-1.jpg" alt="Two data scientists sitting on opposite corners of a seesaw, which is made of a gold dollar coin image and a platform.
 The accompanying title reads, 'Is Your Data Scientist Salary Competitive?
 Cross check with letest trends.'" style="width:100%" class="img"/>